incrediblesound/weirdo/README.md

 }
 ```
 ###conditional loop:
 I've decided to implement certain patterns as "tilde expressions".
-Currently the first and only tilde expression in the conditional loop.
+The idea is to create high-level control structures by wrapping block of code between two tildes.
+Currently the first and only tilde expression is the conditional loop.
 Consider the following example, first the module:
 ```
 @Looper